jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Location.page.md

 The `Location.name` field **SHALL** be populated.

 ### Slices
 The following identifier slice is used with the location profile listed below.
-The namespaces denoting issuing authority for the identifier are defined on the {{pagelink:Naming-Systems, text:Naming Systems}} page.
+The namespaces denoting issuing authority for the identifier are defined on the {{pagelink:FHIR-Assets/Naming-Systems}} page.

 * `Location.identifier:wrtsLocationIdentifier`